kayzhou22/PUI2016_zz1598/HW11_zz1598/README.md

 ## Assignment 2 - NYC Business Clustering
-### I performed two clustering algorithms--KMeans and Hierarchical--on business establishments in NYC census blocks to explore the pattern of these time series from 1994 to 2014.
+### I performed two clustering algorithms--KMeans and Hierarchical--on business establishments in NYC by zipcodes to explore the pattern of these time series from 1994 to 2014.

 ### I downloaded business establishment data (1994 to 2014) and merged them with the census block data by the unique zipcodes.
-To plot the KMeans clustering result on a two dimensional plane, I used the 2000 and 2010 business establishment data points and their clustering centers.
-Finally I plotted and compared the maps that showed the clusters.
+To plot the KMeans clustering result, I firstly used the 2000 and 2010 business establishment data points and their clustering centers.
+These scatter points  on a two dimensional plane provided a breif view of how close the points were located to their cluster centers.
+Then I plotted a time series praph for all the data points and their cluster centers to explore the trends.
+### Finally I plotted and compared the maps that showed the clusters.